How to Start the College Scholarship Process

 Do you want your students to win money for school, but have no idea how to start the college scholarship process?

 Most parents have heard that there is a lot of college scholarship money out there for their students to win, but have no idea what to do or where to start in the process of finding and applying for them.
 I recommend that parents begin by talking to their students about their financial situation and how they plan to make the scholarship process a team effort.
 If students are aware of their parents’ desire to help them find and win scholarships, they will be more willing to do their share of the work involved.
-(Learn how I helped my son win over $100,000 in college scholarships here)
+(Learn how I helped my son win scholarships and graduate from college debt-free here)

 The next step is to set up a file box with the following folders: resume, transcripts, letters of recommendation, community service, test results, honors/awards won, tax information, applied scholarships, not yet applied, scholarships won, college brochures, essays, employment, and printing materials.